Developer Documentation

 This is the Elena Soldier Model from the Unity Asset Store that we used in our demo

-The final implementation of our OdinPeerManager implementing what we have defined above looks like this:
+The final version of our OdinPeerManager implementing what we have defined above looks like this:

 OdinPeerManager example